openethereum/openethereum.github.io/Parity-Signer-Mobile-App-Fether-tutorial.md

 - [Download](https://github.com/paritytech/fether/releases), install and launch Parity Fether.
 - On Fether's first screen, click the + button and then `recover an account`.
 - Click `Recover from Parity Signer`, it will show the image of the webcam for you to scan the Parity Signer's account QR code.
-- On Parity Signer account list, select the account you want to copy the address of and tap `Show account QR code`.
+- On Parity Signer app, select the account you want to copy the address.
 - Scan the QR code displayed on your phone with your computer's webcam.
 Make sure the QR code is fully displayed on your mobile's screen.
 - You can now name this account on Fether.
 Parity Signer's account will be recognizable thanks to the Parity Signer's logo next to the identicon.